BLOG

 Social proof is a great way to tell your visitors what they can expect from you.
 From testimonials and reviews to displaying the logos of the brands you work with, you can figure out a way to add some social proof to your homepage.

 Bear in mind that you should tailor the social proof you include to your target audience, just like you do everything else.
-If you mainly work with small businesses yourself, you might want to add testimonials from them, and not brag about that one huge client you have worked with, but that does not relate to most of your clients.
+If you mainly work with small businesses yourself, you might want to add testimonials from them and not brag about that one colossal client you have worked with that does not relate to most of your clients.

-Mannequin Mall does this really well, and they have added some very big name logos to their homepage along with testimonials from other users right below.
-That way, they get to appeal to a wider audience and showcase some of their incredible success.
+Mannequin Mall does this really well.
+They have added some very big-name logos to their homepage, as well as testimonials from other users, right below.
+That way, they can appeal to a wider audience and showcase some of their incredible success.

 Source: mannequinmall.com